frc1511/Teaching-Resources/lessons/variables.md

 This is what the variable stores, some examples are:
     * `String` - Stores text, such as "Hello".
 String values are surrounded by double quotes.
     * `int` - stores integers (whole numbers), without decimals, such as 123 or -123.
-    * `double` - stores floating point numbers, with decimals, like 19.99 or -3.14159265 (for people with experience, we will not be using `float` in our code).
+    * `double` - stores floating point numbers, with decimals, like 19.99 or -3.14159265.
+Double values end with `d`. (for people with experience, we will not be using `float` in our code).
     * `char` - stores single characters, such as 'a' or 'B'.
 Char values are surrounded by single quotes
     * `boolean` - stores values with two states: `true` or `false`